 Here we want to convert cm to km,

-Step 3: Now put 0 till the unit we want to convert to.
+Step 3: Now put 0 till the smaller unit.

 Here we want to convert cm to km, put 0 till the corresponding smaller unit.